LieuweJ/tic-tac-dojo/NOTES.md

 - Move needs to be made by the next player.
 - The game can be won horizontally
 - The player cannot make a move outside the board (vertically)
+- The player cannot make a move outside the board (horizontally)

 🚧 WIP
-- The player cannot make a move outside the board (horizontally)
+- A player move can only consist of a string with 2 number.

 ⚠️ TODO
 - The game can be won diagonally